Vikvam/accessibility_hackathon/presentation/reveal/notes.md

 - a tenhle
 - a tenhle

 are mostly dealt with.
-But the problems we are focusing on, are not that obvious.
+But the problems *we* are focusing on, are not that obvious.

+Things like
-Things like picking the right clothes from the closet? or differentiating between different packaged-goods.
+picking the right clothes from the closet or differentiating between different packaged-goods.

-It's things that sighted people don't even think about
+It's things that sighted people don't even think about, that cause huge issues for visually-impaired.

 [//]: # (While these things may be a routine for sighted people,)